 If you find you need help from a heating and cooling expert and live in Wausau, Gilray Heating and Cooling can provide assistance to you.
 We can repair most types of heating systems and also provide emergency furnace repair.

 If it’s time for a new heating system, we also do furnace installation.

 While you’re chatting with us, think over a routine furnace maintenance plan that might help you avoid repairs in the future.
 We can tell you how frequently your furnace should be inspected by one of our NATE-certified Pros.

 Use our easy guide below to get to work on troubleshooting your furnace.
 Most of these steps don’t require mechanical know-how.

 Furnace Repair Checklist

-If you use a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Refer to the manufacturer’s website for help.
-If you still can’t get your Wi-Fi thermostat to function, reachl us at 715-301-0727 for heating and cooling service.
+If you still can’t get your Wi-Fi thermostat to work, call us at 715-301-0727 for heating and cooling service.

-- After ensuring the breaker has been switched to the OFF position, move one hand and steadily flip the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” leave it alone and contact an expert from Gilray Heating and Cooling at 715-301-0727 quickly.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Gilray Heating and Cooling at 715-301-0727 right away.